Dialing 911 for Emergencies

 To change your location:

-- call ZVRS Customer Service at 866-932-7891 and advise them of your new location or changed location
+• call ZVRS Customer Experience Team at 866-932-7891 and advise them of your new location or changed location, or

 NOTE: The Z is not liable for any error during the emergency call process, or for any delay in the call process or availability of video interpreters.
 The Z is also not liable for any error in the transmission or interpretation of any information pertaining to the emergency, including but not limited to: location, identifying information such as names, nature of emergencies, or any other details shared during the call.
 Additionally, The Z is not liable for any delays or problems with emergency personnel’s arrival or services

 WARNING: Please be aware that, currently, some numbering limitations of VRS-based 911 video calls may prevent automatic referral of your location information to 911 emergency authorities.
 The resulting need to gather this information and convey it to emergency responders manually increases the amount of time for these calls, as well as the risk of error.
-For this reason, if you do not have a registered 10-digit telephone number, or reside in an area where a geographically appropriate telephone number could not be readily provided to you, The Z recommends for you to dial 911 from a TTY or use a traditional TTY relay services to make 911 calls.
+For this reason, if you do not have a registered 10-digit telephone number, or reside in an area where a geographically appropriate telephone number could not be readily provided to you, The Z recommends you to call 911 with a regular phone and then leave the phone off the hook.
+The appropriate emergency call center will recognize this and send assistance your way. for you to dial 911